 It took me awhile to come to terms with the fact that that issue has been a primary feature of organized religion since it’s inception.
 The basis of all Christianity is Jesus Christ pointing out that the organized church wasn’t teaching the stuff that was there, but were operating in their own self-interest.
 Looking at the history of religion is looking at a litany of people coming to the conclusion “the church isn’t looking at this correctly, I can’t abide this… I’m starting something else.”

 It dawned on me how much of organized religion is arguing over semantics, interpretations, and simple differences of opinion about what the “important” parts are.
 The history of how we have defined and practiced religion is a history of rift, schism, and holy war.
-The irony is how central thoughts of love and acceptance of others are to the teachings of religion: in the name of and quest for peace, love, and goodness, we have created these organizations that continue to divide and set individuals against each other.
+The irony is how central thoughts of love and acceptance of others are to the teachings of religion: in the name of and quest for peace, love, and goodness, we have created these organizations that continue to divide and set individuals against each other, as they have through the centuries.

 It seems obvious we are doing religion wrong.
 There will always be details, inconsistencies, and misunderstandings to disagree about… but we don’t have to focus on those areas.
 Religion is about bringing together… so the religion I am starting focuses on the things that bring us together.